WS-UB/WLMap/README.md

    - Press "Finish."
    - After the device is installed, select the "play" button next to the installed device to begin running it.

+## Project Roadmap

+- [x] User can select any point in Davis Hall and can get navigational directions.
+- [x] The point the user selects is marked and displayed with a circle.
+- [x] Latitude and longitude coordinates are displayed on the point that the user selects.
+- [ ] User can travel to any point within a room in Davis Hall [WIP]